 Penalties Other Than Disqualification

 (1) Penalty Normally Applies Only to Player, Not Partner.
-When a player gets a penalty other than disqualification, that penalty normally applies only to the player and not also to his or her partner, except in the situations covered by (2).
+When a player gets a penalty other than disqualification, that penalty normally applies only to the player and not also to their partner, except in the situations covered by (2).

 (2) Three Situations Where Player’s Penalty Also Applies to Partner.